 Perhaps that’s it – there’s simply so much convoluted and contradictory folklore in circulation that most developers found the prospect too daunting to tackle, hence we were fobbed off with featherweight plots that could be summed up in a sentence or two.
 Rescue the captured princess, and other hackneyed tropes of its ilk.
 Upsetting the applecart, undaunted Jerr O’Carroll and Ged Keaveney of The Eighth Day independent development studio stepped into the breach.

-The US release published by Virgin, and the UK equivalent courtesy of Core Design.
+Alternative cover art interlude – the US release published by Virgin, versus its UK equivalent courtesy of Core Design.

 Heimdall – the second game they worked on together having each contributed significantly to the early development of Litil Divil – occupies the then unexplored territory of the arcade-adventure RPG.
 Think Bard’s Tale Lite; an RPG for people who don’t play, or like RPGs because they’re stodgy and stat-laden.